 Suburban owners end up bringing their vehicles to the shop more frequently annually than owners of other cars.
 The probability that a repair will be major is nearly 15%, which is average for a full-size SUV.

-Should you buy a used Chevy Suburban?
+Should you consider buying a used Chevrolet Suburban?

 Arguably the biggest SUV on the market, the Sub is a durable and relatively reliable vehicle that boasts a generous amount of cargo space, a luxurious exterior, and a powerful engine.
 But this doesn’t necessarily imply that every used Suburban out there is good for you!